The border crossing from Laos to Cambodia: Don Khong Island to Stung Treng, is stressful, especially with the scams.

-Prepare to be ripped off in both countries when crossing this border, as all the officials are corrupt and perpetuate the scams.
+Prepare to be ripped off in both countries when crossing this border in October 2014, as all the officials are corrupt and perpetuate the scams.

 The only way to stop the corruption is by refusing to travel this way.
 But then, your only alternative is to fly or by private car.

 Reading and hearing much about all the scams at the Veun Kham/Dom Kralor crossing, we thought that somehow perhaps, this wouldn’t apply to us as savvy travellers.

 It all started on Don Khong Island…how could anyone think that travelling from this idyllic serene island would be such a pain?